SPA 111. Elementary Spanish I. (3 h)

 SPA 197.
 Spanish for Reading Knowledge.
 (1.5 h)

 Review of essential Spanish grammar, usage, vocabulary and processing strategies for reading various types of literary, social science and technical publications for content.
 Designed for students interested mainly in strengthening reading proficiency in the language, and aimed at preparing students to take the graduate reading exam administered at the end of the course.
 Undergraduate credit given.
 Offered in the first half of the semester.
 Pass/Fail only.
-P-Intermediate Spanish or its equivalent, and placement exam.
+P-SPA 153 or 153S, or placement.

 SPA 198.
 Service Learning in Spanish Language.
 (1.5 h)